lisenkovkv/neuroscience/README.md

 [ANTnero](https://www.ant-neuro.com).Complete solutions for clinical Neurodiagnostics & Neuroscience research

+[Puzzlebox Telekinesis](https://puzzlebox.io/) Custom-fit EEG headsets suitable for steering machines, playing videos games, and typing messages with brainwaves

+[Mindflex](https://en.wikipedia.org/wiki/Mindflex) is a toy by Mattel which apparently uses brain waves to steer a ball through an obstacle course.
+The brain waves are captured with the enclosed EEG headset, which allows the user to control an air stream with their concentration, thus lifting or lowering the delicate foam ball.

 # Books
 [The NeuroGeneration](https://www.amazon.com/NeuroGeneration-Brain-Enhancement-Revolutionizing-Think-ebook-dp-B07QMDKVJJ/dp/B07QMDKVJJ/ref=mt_kindle).
 In The NeuroGeneration, award-winning inventor Tan Le explores exciting advancements in brain science and neurotechnology that are revolutionizing the way we think, work, and heal.